mhwood/slr_corr/mods/README.md

 ```

 ## exf_getffields.F
 This file is inside the `pkg/exf` directory.
-For this file, a line has been added after the precip fields are read:
+For this file, a few lines have been added near the end of exf_getffields.F:
 ```
 790 #ifdef ALLOW_SLR_CORR
 791       IF (useSlr_corr) THEN